Edwards-R/redlist_docs/understandings.md

 The following contains more high-level explanation of what an Understanding is, why Understandings are necessary, as well as how one is written.

 ## Why do we use binomial Understandings?
-Because they fill a very important gap in 'standard' taxonomy: if a taxon is split or name's use is altered, it is possible (and common) for the binomial to become unclear.
+Because Understandings fill a very important gap in 'standard' taxonomy: if a taxon is split or name's use is altered, it is possible (and common) for the binomial to become unclear.

 As a simple example, the taxa covered by this Red List includes the taxon *Andrena scotica*.
 The understanding of what exactly *A. scotica* is has been the subject of considerable debate, leading to the recent publication of two works.
 As a result, there are three (one old, two new) possible interpretations for data relating to *Andrena scotica*: